KivalEvan/BeatSaber-JSMap/README.md

 ## Features

-- **Zero-dependency:** No external library used and can be used anywhere.
+- **Zero-dependency:** No third-party library used in main.
-- **Low-abstraction** As close to vanilla JS/TS scripting while providing plenty of options.
-- **Modularity:** All types, functions and classes are exposed allowing extendability for more functionality.
+- **Latest Schema:** Supports both latest beatmap v2 and v3 including conversion.
-- **Partial Creation:** Define notes, obstacles, events, event boxes partially and let default fill the rest of fields.
+- **Partial Creation:** Define beatmap object partially and let default fill the rest of fields.
 - **Mod Compatible:** Chroma, Noodle Extensions, and Mapping Extensions is supported out of the box.
   - All helpers and classes surrounding modded is only available in extensions category.
+- **Modularity:** All types, functions, and classes are exposed allowing for more functionality.
-- **Plentiful Utility** Useful helpers including math, colour, easings, and more.
+- **Built-in Utility:** Relevant utilities including math, colour, easings, and more.
-- **Validator & Optimiser** Customisable tool ensuring beatmap difficulty is valid to the game and optimised.
+- **Validator & Optimiser:** Customisable tool ensuring beatmap schema is valid to the game and optimised.

 ## Prerequisite